Menu

 • just

-• Elixir version 1.15+ with OTP 25+.
+• Elixir version 1.15+ with OTP 25+ (see the Dockerfile to double check the versions we're currently using).
 If your distribution only has an old version available, check Elixir's install page or use a tool like mise (run mise install in this directory) or asdf.

 • Create a database, and a user, fill out the .env with your credentials and secrets